groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/boolean/pptx.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
        [GroupDocs.Search for Node.js via Java](/search/nodejs-java/) is a robust tool for searching and indexing text within documents.
-It supports over 70 formats like PDF, Word, Excel, images, and ZIP files, making it easy to process large amounts of information efficiently.
+It supports over 70 formats like PDF, Word, Excel, PowerPoint, images, and ZIP files, making it easy to process large amounts of information efficiently.

 ############################# Steps ############################
 steps: